Overview of Heat Sink Design Basics and Principles

 - Turbulent flow: When flow is constricted through a narrow opening, it will sit in the laminar regime, and heat flow from the heat sink into surrounding air will be limited due to lack of mixing.
 You want fluid flow to transition to the turbulent regime as natural mixing will aid heat transfer from the heat sink.
 Make sure your heat sink has enough space between fins so that airflow transitions out of the turbulent regime.

 - Pay attention to flow direction: It might sound basic, but you want to draw air through the heat sink and away from the rest of the board, rather than across nearby components.
-This is one reason heat sinks may be mounted on top of a component and directed to an outlet through a small pipe.
+This is one reason heat sinks may be mounted on top of a component and directed to an outlet through a small heat pipe.

 When dealing with forced convection things are at once more simple and complex.
 Airflow is guaranteed, it’s just a question of optimizing it.
 Like before, you’ll want to orient your heat sink so that air passes parallel to the fins.
 Designing the fins is where things get a little tricky.
 The main concerns with forced convection are pressure drop and loss.
-If your fins are too tall or too dense, they’ll cause an excessive pressure drop across the heat sink, resulting in a lossy system.
+If your fins are too tall or too dense, they’ll cause an excessive pressure drop across the heat sink, resulting in a bad system.
 If you want to find the perfect fin size and placement, you’ll need to crunch some numbers.

 Conduction drives heat between hot and cold regions in a system due to direct physical contact.
 This is probably the simplest method for removing heat from a hot component.
 When dealing with conduction you’ll need to think about where heat is being transferred.
 The fins on a heat sink are responsible for moving heat away from a component and into contact with air.
 The optimal heat sink location is on a hot spot, such as a powerful integrated circuit (IC) or a thermal spreader that collects heat from several sources.